 Your team is invited to pitch a study for consideration by a panel.
 We ask you to provide a presentation for either a clinical trial or an observational study of your team’s choosing.
 The focus should be on generating a novel research question using an innovative approach that is feasible.
 Be sure to include information on your specific aims (research question/hypothesis/significance), background, preliminary data (address feasibility, sample size estimation, potential collaborations), research approach/methods, and discussion for your study idea.

 Framingham Heart Study

 Using the Framingham Heart Study dataset your team is invited to develop a research question, perform the analyses and report your findings for consideration by a faculty panel.
 We suggest that you include the following components: Background, Research question and hypothesis, Methods (including Study population, Exposure, Outcome, Potential confounders, Any subgroups, Statistical analysis), Results, Interpretation and conclusions.

 The SEEK Study

 The goal of this team assignment is a post-hoc analysis of the Screening and Early Evaluation of Kidney Disease (SEEK) Study.
-The task is to come up with a research question and hypothesis will analyses that your team will present to a faculty panel.
+The task is to come up with a research question, hypothesis and analyses that your team will present to a faculty panel.

-The goal of this assignment is to perform a post-hoc analysis of a specific database which will be provided will come up with a research question and hypothesis and then to perform analyses that you will present via a webinar presentation.
+The goal of this assignment is to perform a post-hoc analysis of a specific database which will be provided.
+You will then come up with a research question and hypothesis and perform analyses that you will present via a webinar presentation.
 You will have a good deal of flexibility in your choice of research questions.